netsoftacademy/50DaysofDevOPs/README.md

 G) Infrastructure as a Code- Terraform
 H) Ansilbe
 I) Monitoring- Prometheus and Grafana
-K) At the end of Learning we have Deployed 8 Live Projects via Various DevOps Tools.
+K) At the end of Learning we have Deployed 8 Live Projects via Various DevOps Tools..